MantaRaRa/NVROrganizer/README.md

 ### This WPF Enterprise App with MVVM is a Vampped up version of the NVR Organizer V1.0, it incudes:

--Setting up a DataBase with Entity Framework Code 1st
+- Setting up a DataBase with Entity Framework Code 1st

--Detecting Model changes with Entity Framework db.
+- Detecting Model changes with Entity Framework db.
 Context

--Validating User Input with Data Annotations and INotifyDataErrorInfo
+- Validating User Input with Data Annotations and INotifyDataErrorInfo

--Implementing Optimistic Concurrency to handle Multi-User Conflicts (DataBase Wins Vs. User Wins)
+- Implementing Optimistic Concurrency to handle Multi-User Conflicts (DataBase Wins Vs. User Wins)

 -Implemented Communication between ViewModels with Prism's EventAggregator

--Tabbed User Interface
+- Tabbed User Interface

--A Drop down menu to add the Program that is used to access the NVRs and a way to Edit the list
+- A Drop down menu to add the Program that is used to access the NVRs and a way to Edit the list

--Added a Section to create appointments that displays a Calendar and PickList
+- Added a Section to create appointments that displays a Calendar and PickList

--Modern dark design (Mahapps.Metro for Styling)
+- Modern dark design (Mahapps.Metro for Styling)

-*Special instructions required for the reviewer, Please Update-Database in the Package Manager Console*
+*Special instructions required for the reviewer:
+Please Build it, if successful, Update-Database in the Package Manager Console*